taratt/News-Search-Engine/README.md

 # News-Search-Engine
-An information retrieval system that indexes, retrieves, and ranks the news in the dataset
+This project is an information retrieval system that indexes, retrieves, and ranks the news in the dataset.